Foundations of Computational Mathematics 2

 An example assignment and solution can be found here

 and here.
-Five other example solutions can be found at the following url's
+Some other example solutions can be found at the following url's